Why subscribe?

 Who Am I?

 My name is Dr. Caitlin Rivers.
-I’m an epidemiologist and associate professor at Johns Hopkins.
+I’m an epidemiologist and associate professor at the Johns Hopkins Bloomberg School of Public Health, where I direct the Center for Outbreak Response Innovation.
 I have a PhD in epidemiology and an MPH in infectious diseases.
-My personal website is here.

 My work focuses on the policies and practices needed to improve outbreak response and pandemic preparedness.
 I’ve had multiple roles in the Federal government, including at the Centers for Disease Control and Prevention where I helped to found the Center for Forecasting and Outbreak Analytics.